sunitto/sunitto/README.md

 ##
 🔭 PROJECT

-I’m currently looking for a job opportunity to dig deepen my skills in both back-end and front-end development.
+I’m currently looking for a job opportunity to dig deeper and improve my skills in both back-end and front-end development.

 ##
 ⚡ FUN FACT

-I'm really passionate about boardgame and TCG, especially Flesh and Blood !!!
+I'm really passionate about boardgame and everything related with problem solving

 <!--